 SECTORS SHORT TERM MID TERM LONG TERM HEALTH Health Sub Centers need to be provided in NCLPA.
-Community Health centre need to be provided at Erachakulam, Marunkoor and Thengamputhoor to meet the future requirement SCHOOLS The existing facilities serve the LPA spatially and the facilities need to be upgraded to meet the future demand.
+The provided at Frachabilic SCHOOLS The existing facilities serve the LPA spatially and the facilities need to be upgraded to meet the future demand.